ErpNetDocs/winclient/introduction/workspace/file-page.md

 ## Print, Properties, Send

-The File Page is another place, where you can print a document, review its Properties, or send it via e-mail.
+The File page is another place, where you can print a document, review its Properties, or send it via e-mail.
 These buttons have analogs on the Command ribbon.

 ![Print, Properties, Send](pictures/print-properties-send.png)